codessintheclassroom/classroom-material/workshop1/01-setup.md

 clone (or "check out") our repository so that we have a local copy of it, and then use [`create-react-app`] to generate the initial code for our app.

+### Configure Git

+If you haven't already, it's a good idea to configure Git with your name and email address so your changes will be correctly attributed to you.
+In PowerShell (or your preferred shell), run:

+    git config --global user.name "Your Name"
+    git config --global user.email you@example.com

 ### Cloning your repository

 You should have received a slip of paper with the name of your personal